vaginessa/dns-wiki/System-Applications-to-Block-Allow.md

 * add missing system apps
 * Add apk name + possible included packages (sub-processes)
 * Maybe table as main view incl. symbols for a legend to get shorter/cleaner look?
+* may add opengapps.org (apkmirror)?
+A trusted source (hosted on github, also with checksums and more) to get latest versions ^^